numengo/python-ngoschema/README.rst

 ``ngoschema`` aims at being a toolkit for Domain-Driven Design and Model-Driven Architecture.

-The library is build on top of `python-jsonschema-object
+The library is build on top of `python-jsonchema
-<https://github.com/cwacek/python-jsonschema-objects>`_, with a lot of hacking,
-which allows to create classe from a JSON-schema.

-Both projects use the library `python-jsonchema
 <http://python-jsonschema.readthedocs.io/en/latest/validate/>`_, a python
 implementation for JSON schema validation.